-- Investing in public and active transport infrastructure; - Reducing the amount that we fly;
+- Investing in public and active transport (walking, cycling etc.) infrastructure; - Reducing the amount that we fly;

 As we develop our Plan we will need to take account of the above, evidence our local approach and develop projects, policies and initiatives to deliver on many of these.